 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean utensils or shears to reduce the chance of bacterial and fungal diseases.
 Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.

-Remove the flower stalk close to the plant's well once it begins to wilt, keeping the well dry from there on in.
+Remove the bract (flower stalk) close to the plant's well once it begins to wilt, keeping the well dry from there on in.
 If the open tissue from the stalk's base remains submerged in water, it could result in rot that may spread to the rest of the plant if untreated.

 Via Seed or 'Pup' Propagation.

 The individual specimen will only flower once, but as mentioned above, pups will form at the base of the plant that'll eventually flower.
 The bloom can be up to 30cm in length and can last up to three months in the spring or summer.
-Colours include: red, yellow, green, brown, purple or pink that are arranged in a zigzag pattern.
+The bract's colour includes red, yellow, green, brown, purple or pink that are arranged in a zigzag pattern.

 Not known to be poisonous when ingested by pets and humans.
 If large quantities are eaten, it may result in vomiting, nausea and a loss of appetite.
 Although the leaves may look delicate from online pictures, its foliage and flowers can be very sharp, acting like small Swiss-army knives.